Hyper Street Fighter II: Gameplay

 This selection determines all the characteristics the chosen character originally had in the selected game, from the set of moves and animation frames, to its voice and portrait picture.
 This leads to a roster of 17 unique characters with a total 65 different character variations.

 The stages and endings are exactly the same as in Super Street Fighter II Turbo, although some of the stages restore background elements from the original Street Fighter II that were eliminated from subsequent installments, such as the breakable signs in Ryu's stage and palm tree in Sagat's stage.

-In the home versions of Hyper Street Fighter II, the player can choose to play the game with the soundtracks from the CPS1 or CPS2 versions, as well as the remixed soundtrack previously featured in the FM-Towns versions of Super Street Fighter II and the 3DO version of Super Street Fighter II Turbo.
+In the home versions of Hyper Street Fighter II, the player can choose to play the game with the soundtracks from the CPS-1 or CPS-2 versions, as well as the remixed soundtrack previously featured in the FM-Towns versions of Super Street Fighter II and the 3DO version of Super Street Fighter II Turbo.
 An edited version of Street Fighter II: The Animated Movie is also included as a bonus.